Many changes should be made to senior proof your home.

 If there is no more space to modify your home, talk to your parents about living in a retirement home.

 It requires the courage to admit that you cannot provide them with what they need.

-If you believe staying with you will keep them from being lonely, let them stay.
+If you believe staying with you will keep them from loneliness, let them stay.

 You can pay for an in-home caregiver if your parents’ health requires medical attention.